Tamara Martsenyuk

-Tamara Olehivna Martsenyuk (Ukrainian: Тamapa Олегівна Марценюк) is a Ukrainian sociologist and academic who specializes in gender studies.
+Tamara Olehivna Martsenyuk (Ukrainian: Тамара Олегівна Марценюк) is a Ukrainian sociologist and academic who specializes in gender studies.

 She is known for her writing, her analysis of the role of women in the Euromaidan protests and for her critique of president Viktor Yanukovych's comments on women in Ukraine.

 Early life

 Martsenyuk is from Volyn and grew up in the Troieshchyna neighborhood of Kyiv, Ukraine.

 Education

 She has a PhD in sociology from the National University of Kyiv-Mohyla Academy and studied at the University of Oslo.

 She completed a scholarship at the University of Gothenburg, and a postdoctoral fellowship at Stanford University's Centre for Russian, East European and Eurasian Studies.

 Career

-Since 2004, Martsenyuk has worked at the department of Sociology at Ukraine's National University of Kyiv-Mohyla Academy where she currently is an Assistant Professor focused on gender studies, feminism as a social theory and a social movement gender and politics, masculinity and men's studies.
+Since 2004, Martsenyuk has worked at the department of sociology at Ukraine's National University of Kyiv-Mohyla Academy where she currently is an assistant professor focused on gender studies, feminism as a social theory and a social movement gender and politics, masculinity and men's studies.

-She has taught in USA (both Stanford University and Columbia University) Canada, Germany (at the European University Viadrina), the United Kingdom, Finland, Estonia, Belgium, Lithuania, Hungary, Austria, Czech Republic, Poland.
+She has taught in the US (both Stanford University and Columbia University) Canada, Germany (at the European University Viadrina), the United Kingdom, Finland, Estonia, Belgium, Lithuania, Hungary, Austria, Czech Republic, Poland.

 Together with Maria Berlinska and other women, Martsenyuk launched the Invisible Battalion project in 2015 advocating for gender equality in the Armed Forces of Ukraine.